9/11 20th Anniversary Commemoration "Never Forget"

-Video depicts the events that occurred on September 11, 2001 in various locations throughout the United States.
-Several interviews conducted sharing personal stories of experiences on 9/11.
+20th Anniversary Commemorative video created in memory of the events that occurred on September 11, 2001 and to honor our fallen countrymen and women and all who were affected by the attacks.
 (U.S. Air Force video by Wayne Gray)

 |Date Taken: